Conchita Carpio-Morales: Office of the Ombudsman

 She has prioritized the filing of cases against high-ranking officials, and has imposed strict administrative sanctions on high officials, including filing cases against a former president; a former vice-president; incumbent senators, congressmen, and governors.
 She is the first Ombudsman to use the waiver in the Statement of Assets, Liabilities and Net Worth (required of government officials and employees) as a basis to secure bank records in impeaching one of the country's highest officials.

-Recognizing that corruption is not just a matter of persons but systems, Carpio Morales took the initiative in creating an integrity management-based program that mobilizes government agencies and the public and addresses the lack of strategy and direction in the overall anti-corruption campaign.
+Recognizing that corruption is not just a matter of persons but systems, Carpio-Morales took the initiative in creating an integrity management-based program that mobilizes government agencies and the public and addresses the lack of strategy and direction in the overall anti-corruption campaign.
 She also advocated the passage of legislation to strengthen the OMB's investigative, disciplinary, asset recovery, and preventive powers.

 When asked last September 2016 about her greatest accomplishment as an Ombudsman on Solita "Winnie" Monsod's TV show "Bawal ang Pasaway", she said that it was her having "put order in the office, because it was in a state of disorder" when she came in, as well as her implementing some reforms that she wants to institutionalize before she vacates her position.
 Among these reforms include the system of evaluation of cases, which was partly addressed by the increase in the number of divisions and justices in the Sandiganbayan, and the Integrity Caravan.

-Nowadays, she commutes daily from her home in Muntinlupa to her office at Agham Road in Quezon City.
-She leaves home at 5:40 a.m., and arrives at her office between 6:10 to 6:15 a.m.
+During her Ombudsmanship, she commuted daily from her home in Muntinlupa to her office at the Office of the Ombudsman in Quezon City.
+She used to leave home at 5:40 a.m., and arrived at her office between 6:10 to 6:15 a.m.
 On a weekday, she tries to resolve between 30 and 35 cases a day before leaving for home before 5:00 p.m.
-She also comes into her office every Saturday, when she is able to resolve around 50 cases.
+She also went to her office every Saturday, when she is able to resolve around 50 cases.